wonjae-lee-2/scripts/README.md

 2. Create a GKE cluster in the standard mode.
 (Increase quotas for C2 CPUs.)

-3. Add a firewall rule to allow connection to all compute engines at the port 31234.

-4. Create an artifact registry for Docker.
+3. Create an artifact registry for Docker.

-5. Create and download the service account key with an owner role.
+4. Create and download the service account key with an owner role.

 # Rclone